kristinemlarson/gnssrefl/README.md

 site is 15 meters above the ice.
 Accordingly, if you change the inputs to tell the program that you want to examine heights between 8 and 20 meters, i.e.
 [quickLook smm3 2018 271 -h1 8 -h2 20](tests/smm3-sensible.png) you now see what you
-expect to see - peaks of periodograms at ~15 meters height.
+expect to see - peaks of periodograms at ~16 meters height.
+Why is the northwest quadrant so messy?
+I leave that as an exercise for the reader.
+Hint: start out by trying to examine this site on Google Earth.

 # gnssir